 Patient and client experience is recognised as a key element in the delivery of quality healthcare.
-In line with this, the Public Health Agency (PHA) is carrying out an extensive piece of work across all Health and Social Care Trusts (HSCTs), with the aim of introducing a more patient and client-focused approach to services and shaping future healthcare in Northern Ireland.
+In line with this, the Public Health Agency (PHA) is responsible for leading the Regional Patient Client Experience (PCE) Programme for Northern Ireland, with the aim of embedding a more patient and client-focused approach to feedback of services and shaping future healthcare in Northern Ireland.
+For more information about the complete programme go to Engage

 We want to read accounts from patients, clients, families, carers and staff of your experiences in healthcare, so we can understand the impact this experience has had on you (or the person you care for).